YINI-lang/yini-parser-typescript/README.md

 enableLogging  = true
 ```

+> See section 9 for more advanced marker and naming options.

 #### 💡Tip
 Use backticks (\`) to quote section or key names that contain spaces or special characters.